runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/form_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/form.jpg" />

-Even here these forms mean something, and this week you'll be working with simple forms to create meaning.
+This week you'll be working with simple forms to create meaning.
 You will learn to generate simple forms via code, and learn to _see_ the meaning of their interaction.
 Remember, simplicity in output requires simplicity in code.

 Format
 ------